leviathanch/pyvtube/README.md

 ## Execution

-Execution from within this folder goes like that python3.8 -m vtube ..
+Execution from within this folder goes like that:

+python3.8 -m vtube ..

-If you're in the above folder, just drop the .. python3.8 -m vtube
+If you're in the above folder, just drop the ".."

+python3.8 -m vtube

+## Dependencies

+I'll probably add a full requirements.txt sooner or later, for now just hunt the deps down with pip install ;-)

 ## Disclaimer